Should You Age Chocolate Chip Cookie Dough?

 Mainly because like I said, I don’t want there to be a reason to wait 36 hours for cookies.

-But I have to say, I think they’re right.
-Aging makes a difference.
+But I have to say, I think they are a little bit better.

 And in hindsight, I shouldn’t be surprised.